acocciolo/facebook_page_and_group_photo_exporter/README.md

 # Facebook Page and Group Photo Exporter
 Tool that exports the photo metadata within a Facebook page or group to a CSV file.
+Can be used for maintaining local archives of this content.

+Live version of the tool is available at http://www.thinkingprojects.org/photo_exporter/

 Also creates scripts for Windows or Mac/Linux that will download Facebook photos from a group or page using the program WGet.